npg70/galbreath-old/sources/kintyre-families.md

 * [John Galbraith](/people/galbreath-john-1760.md), m.
 More McLean
 * [Hugh Galbratih](/people/galbraith-hugh-1892-barbour.md), d.
 1947, m.
 Agnes Barbour.

-Wasn't clear how Hugh fit in...  he is the Grandon of John G0 and More McLean.
+Wasn't clear how Hugh fit in...  he is the Grandon of John G- and More McLean.

 ---